heegupark/omega-notes/README.md

 4. User can sign up/sign in/sign out.
 5. User can update a note after signing in.
 6. User can delete a note after signing in.
-7. User can search notes
+7. User can search notes.

 ## Lessons Learned
 1. Various ways of dynamically displaying data using React virtual DOM functions